codibre/fluent-iterable/advanced-examples/combining-.iterables.md

 # Combining iterables

-Sometimes you have two distinct lists and need to combined them to generate a new one.
-With the combine operations you can achieve this.
+Sometimes you have two distinct lists and need to combine them to generate a new one.
+With the combine operation you can achieve this.

 ```ts
 const categories = [